The embodied brain: Bridging the brain, body, and behavior with biorealistic neuromechanical models: Outlook

-Second, we expect that neuromechanical digital twins will become not just an interpretive tool, but a key step in the experimental pipeline itself.
-Real-time simulations informed by ongoing measurements will enable closed-loop experimentation.
-In this way, variables inferred from the model can be used to adaptively guide experimental conditions, analogous to how smart microscopy currently uses online image analysis to steer data acquisition.
-This approach will allow researchers to efficiently target previously hard-to-access states, explore rare but important behaviors, and---to some extent---perturb the system outside of its normal operating states, thereby steering data collection toward the most informative experiments.
-In the more distant future, simulation-in-the-loop experimentation has the potential to fundamentally change the design of neuroscience studies, shifting the field from \textit{post hoc} analysis of experimental data (though the experiment itself might involve artificial perturbations) to active probing of brain-body-environment interactions, aided by a digital twin in parallel.
+Second, we expect neuromechanical models to become not just an interpretive tool, but also an active part of experimental pipelines.
+Real-time simulations informed by ongoing measurements will enable closed-loop experimentation \cite{draelos_improv_2025}, where variables inferred from the model can guide experimental manipulations and measures on the fly, analogous to how smart microscopy uses online image analysis to steer data acquisition.
+This approach will allow researchers to more efficiently investigate hard-to-access internal states, explore atypical but important behaviors, and possibly perturb the system to bring it outside its normal operating states to perform counterfactual experiments.
+In the more distant future, simulation-in-the-loop experimentation may shift the design of neuroscience studies from largely \textit{post hoc} analysis of acquired data (though the experiment itself might involve artificial perturbations) to active probing of brain-body-environment interactions.

-Third, a key promise of neuromechanical digital twins is the opportunity to identify and explore generalizable principles of sensorimotor control.
-Comparative studies across species will likely reveal recurring motifs in control architectures (\textit{e.g.}, hierarchical versus decentralized), sensorimotor strategies (\textit{e.g.}, feedforward versus feedback), mechanical strategies (\textit{e.g.}, passive dynamics, soft material properties), and scaling laws (\textit{e.g.}, across different body sizes, number of kinematic chains, and kinematic chain lengths).
-Achieving this will require studying broader and more diverse sets of naturalistic behaviors beyond stereotyped laboratory tasks, and possibly diversifying the study of animal ethology beyond common laboratory animals.
-The resulting hypotheses can then be tested \textit{in silico} and possibly implemented in physical robots to validate neuroscientific insights and inspire the design of next-generation embodied artificial intelligence systems \citep{zador_catalyzing_2023}.
+Third, neuromechanical models offer an opportunity to identify and validate generalizable principles of sensorimotor control.
+Comparative studies across species may reveal recurring motifs in control architectures (\textit{e.g.}, hierarchical versus decentralized), sensorimotor strategies (\textit{e.g.}, feedforward versus feedback-based), mechanical strategies (\textit{e.g.}, passive dynamics, compliance), and scaling laws (\textit{e.g.}, across different body sizes and configurations).
+Achieving this will require studying broader and more naturalistic behaviors beyond stereotyped laboratory tasks and conventional model organisms.
+Resulting hypotheses can then be tested \textit{in silico} and possibly implemented in physical robots and other embodied AI systems \cite{zador_catalyzing_2023}.